openvinotoolkit/open_model_zoo/models/intel/human-pose-estimation-0001/description/human-pose-estimation-0001.md

 ## Outputs

 The net outputs two blobs with the [1, 38, 32, 57] and [1, 19, 32, 57] shapes.
-The first blob contains keypoint-pairwise relations (part affinity fields), while the second blob contains keypoint heatmaps.
+The first blob contains keypoint pairwise relations (part affinity fields), while the second blob contains keypoint heatmaps.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.